feincms/form-designer/README.rst

 By default, form data is sent by e-mail to a freely definable e-mail address and stored in the database (a CSV export of saved submissions is provided too).
-It is possible to add your own actions, but that's not documented yet.
-These actions aren't hardcoded -- they can be freely defined for every form defined through this form designer.
+It is possible to add your own actions as well.

 Installing the form designer